SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 [reported the result shown here](https://twitter.com/AviBittMD/status/1461076939192602628).

-The horizontal axis is the fraction of the population at risk for infestation by _Strongyloides stercoralis_, a parasite worm.
+The horizontal axis is the fraction of the population at risk for infestation by _Strongyloides stercoralis_, a parasitic worm.
 The vertical axis is the Risk Ratio for all-causes mortality in an ivermectin COVID-19 trial, with low values being favorable to ivermectin.